 Agendas are available online Monday prior to the meeting date and at the meeting.
 Regular board minutes may be viewed online.

 Guidelines for Citizen Statements

-The Parkway Board of Education provides an opportunity at each public meeting for citizen comment in an effort to maintain an open dialogue with our community.
 Due to time constraints and the need to complete the primary responsibilities of the meeting agenda, the board cannot respond to citizen statements during the meeting.
 Citizens who participate in public comment receive a response in writing from the board president after the meeting.

 Parkway board members are always available to have an open dialogue with citizens at other times and can be reached by email or phone using the contact information provided on the Parkway website.

 - The public comment session is not the appropriate forum for addressing individually identifiable student and/or personnel matters.
 Therefore, due to privacy laws protecting students and employees, comments about these matters should not include personally identifiable information about particular students or employees.

 - Members of the public, staff and students are encouraged to utilize established policies and procedures for offering suggestions or addressing concerns and complaints prior to bringing the issue before the board.

 - Please be mindful that the meetings of the board, including your statements submitted online, will be broadcast, and you are responsible for any public comments you make.

 - If you prefer that your statement not be read aloud, you can also provide a written statement via an email to board members.

 - Statements will be expected to maintain civility, and the board president reserves the right to refuse to read all or portions of the submitted statement if it uses foul or inappropriate language.